gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

 But there is still a way to deceive some disassemblers, using another set of instructions to jump after the rogue byte.

-If you know how functions works in assembly, you are must be aware of how the `ret` instruction.
+If you know how functions works in assembly, you must be aware of the `ret` instruction.
 It is used to return to the instruction following a `call`, by **jumping to the address on top of the stack**.
 So we can jump to any address by pushing our offset address on the stack and directly return.